-What is a Clergy?
+What are Clergy?

-Clergy provide spiritual, personal and moral guidance and assistance to church members, and will offer encouragement to those facing hardship or illness.
+Clergy members provide spiritual, personal and moral guidance and assistance to church members, and will offer encouragement to those facing hardship or illness.
 They can be spiritual leaders in the Catholic, Protestant Christian, Jewish, and Islamic religions, and are also known as priests, ministers, pastors, rabbis, and imams.

 Once a member of the clergy is ordained, he/she is assigned a specific congregation, and looks after the congregation's needs; meeting with members of the congregation to help them overcome problems, make decisions, or offer relationship counseling for marriages or families.